faceach/ETUI/doc/Code_Review_Essential.md

     [[http://kangax.github.com/cft/]]

     2. iOS
-        * use translateY to fix 'position: fixed'.
+        * Any `fixed` css property will not work on iOS browser, so think carefully and make sure the function won't broken on iOS, (one popular solution is to set translateY rather than top when onScroll).

 #Process

-    _Content in this section may or may not applicable for pure front-end etui development, most of them applys to Englishtown internal project check in process._
+__Content in this section may or may not applicable for pure front-end etui development, most of them applys to Englishtown internal project check in process.__

 1. Every JavaScript commitment should contains a compressed version by using jsmin, the compressed JavaScript file should be named in this format: [original name].min.js